serious-scaffold/ss-python/template/docs/advanced/partial-dev-env.md

 ## Documentation generation

-Install the project in editable mode with `doc` related dependencies, recommended for scenarios like documentation generation CI/CD process.
+Install the project in editable mode with dependencies related to `doc`, recommended for scenarios like the documentation generation CI/CD process.

 ```bash
 make dev-doc